FARA: Future-aware Ranking Algorithm for Fairness Optimization: PROPOSED METHOD

 \section{PROPOSED METHOD}

-Most existing fair algorithms are greedy algorithms, i.e., they sequentially construct the locally optimal ranklist for the next intermediate session.
-They usually fail to optimize the construction procedure if we expect multiple sessions will come for the same query in the future.
-To mitigate this gap and reach a global optimal for a query, we propose to \textbf{(i) plan ahead and precompute multiple ranklists for future use} (\S~\ref{sec:rankingObj}) and \textbf{(ii) jointly optimize those ranklists together to maximize both fairness and ranking relevance} (\S~\ref{sec:phase1} \& \S~\ref{sec:phase2}).
-We hypothesize that the joint optimization of multiple ranklists together can construct better ranklists than sequentially greedily optimizing one ranklist at each time step.
-This hypothesis is verified by both the theoretical analysis in \S~\ref{sec:theoreticalAnalysis} and the empirical results in \S~\ref{sec:results}.
+Most existing fair algorithms are greedy algorithms, i.e., they sequentially construct the locally optimal ranklist for the next immediate session.
+Therefore they usually fail to optimize the construction procedure if we expect multiple sessions will come for the same query in the future.
+To mitigate this gap and reach a global optimal for a query, we propose to (i) \textbf{plan ahead and precompute multiple ranklists for future use (\S~\ref{sec:rankingObj}) }and (ii) \textbf{jointly optimize those ranklists together to maximize both fairness and ranking relevance (\S~\ref{sec:phase1} \& \S~\ref{sec:phase2})}.
+We hypothesize that jointly optimizing multiple ranklists can construct better ranklists compared to sequentially greedily optimizing one single ranklist at each time step.
+Such hypothesis is verified by both the theoretical analysis in \S~\ref{sec:theoreticalAnalysis} and the empirical results in \S~\ref{sec:results}.